Average cost of filling up car in UK hits record 100 pounds

 LONDON (AP) — The average cost of filling up a typical family car has exceeded 100 pounds ($125) for the first time in Britain, as Russia’s war in Ukraine drives gasoline prices higher.

-Figures from data firm Experian Catalist showed that the average price of a liter of gas at U.K. pumps hit a record 182.3 pence on Wednesday.
-That takes the average cost of filling a 55-liter (12-gallon) family car to 100.27 pounds.
+Figures from data firm Experian Catalist showed that the average price of a liter of gas at U.K. pumps hit a record 182.3 pence ($2.3) on Wednesday, taking the average cost of filling a 55-liter (14.5-U.S. gallon) family car to 100.27 pounds.
+The prices are the equivalent of about $8.8 per gallon.

-The AA, a British motoring association, said the price hikes have been a “huge shock” to drivers.

-“While fuel prices have been setting new records on a daily basis, households up and down the country may never have expected to see the cost of filling an average-sized family car reach three figures,” said Simon Williams, a spokesman for roadside assistance company RAC.

 Prime Minister Boris Johnson’s government is facing heavy pressure to do more to help Britons struggling with fuel and food prices and domestic energy bills amid a severe cost-of-living crisis.